Poisonite/MakeMKV-Auto-Rip/README.md

 4. **For Blu-ray discs:**
    - Run at least one Blu-ray through the MakeMKV GUI first
-   - Enter a valid key (beta key works) before using Auto Rip
+   - Enter a valid key (beta key works - but please support the MakeMKV team if you find their software useful or time-saving!) before using Auto Rip

 ## 🎯 Usage